jrpotter/notebook/notes/network/http/caching.md

 ## Overview

 In the HTTP standard, like elsewhere, caching refers to the process by which responses are saved and returned on subsequent requests.
-There are two main types of caches: private caches and shared caches.
+There are two main types of caches: [[#Private Caches|private caches]] and [[#Shared Caches|shared caches]].

 A **fresh** HTTP response usually indicates that the response is valid and can be reused.
-A **stale** HTTP response usually indicates the cached response has already expired.

-**Validation** refers to the act of checking whether or not a stale HTTP response can still be used.
+A **stale** HTTP response usually indicates the cached response has already expired. **Validation** refers to the act of checking whether or not a stale HTTP response can still be used.
 That is, it asks the server if the same response can be marked fresh again.

 %%ANKI
 Basic